warneckii Dracaena fragrans

 -

-A slow-growing shrub in frost-free tropical climates, the corn plant is typically grown as a houseplant.
-It is called a corn plant because of the resemblance of the stem to a corn stalk.
-Keep in bright to moderate filtered light indoors.
-It thrives in lower light level situations: direct sun can burn the foliage, but if light levels are too low leaves will narrow.
+Keep it in bright to moderate, filtered light.
+Direct sun can burn the foliage, but if light levels are too low, the leaves will narrow.
 Keep the soil moist during the growing season but cut back on the water in the winter.
-Plant in average bagged potting soil and in a pot with drainage holes.
-Place a saucer beneath the plant to collect water and then discard any that accumulates.
-Repot when the plant starts to lift or sends roots out the drainage hole.
+Grow it in commercial potting soil in a pot with drainage holes.
+Repot it into a larger pot when the plant starts to lift out of the pot or send roots out of the drainage hole.
 Leaves can turn brown at the tips if indoor humidity is too low.
-Mist the leaves to prevent this especially in the winter when the heat is on.
+A humidifier may help to prevent leaf tip browning, especially in the winter when the house is heated.
 Keep the temperature above 50 degrees F if possible.
-They thrive in temperatures of 70-80 degrees F.
+Corn plants thrive in temperatures of 70 to 80 degrees F. Propagate by stem cuttings.

 Quick ID Hints: